YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 ### 2. Rectification

-Unpooled feature reconstructions (that are always postive) go through ReLU.
+Unpooled feature reconstructions (that are always positive) go through ReLU.

 ### 3. Filtering

 Conv layer uses defined filters to convolve output from the previous input.
-This could be simplifed as:
+This could be simplified as:

 > Input @ Filter = Output

 where @ is matrix multiplication.

 Therefore, deconvnet used the transposed versions of the same filters on the output from Rectification above (2.
-Rectification), which was simplifed as:
+Rectification), which was simplified as:

 > Reconstructed Input = Output @ Transposed Filter

-With these three components of deconvnet, authors were able to visuallise all layers in AlexNet.
+With these three components of deconvnet, the authors were able to visualise all layers in AlexNet.

 ## What were main changes to AlexNet?